caseydavenport/cube-tools/README.md

 You can find [my cube on Cube Cobra](https://cubecobra.com/cube/overview/polyversal)

+There are a few parts to this repository:

-Right now, it really just takes CSV decklist files from [Delver Lens](https://www.delverlab.com/), merges them with other metadata, and stores it for posterity.
-Eventually, this repository will include other analysis tools to measure cube behavior over time.
-For example:
+- A Golang binary that parses various deck input formats, merges them with other metadata, and stores them for posterity.

-- Track player win rates
-- Track color pair, card, archetype and play style win rates
-- Track draft data like pick count, mainboard and sideboard rate, etc.
+- A very basic React site to run locally for viewing statistics compiled from the parsed deck and draft data.
+- JSON formatted draft logs from applicable drafts (i.e., those done with draftmancer)
+- Historical cube snapshots taken at the time of each draft.
+- Replay files from Cockatrice (where applicable).

-Old drafts can be found in [drafts](drafts).
+Data for each draft can be found in [drafts](drafts), organized by draft-date.

-## Building
+## Building the go tool

 Build all tools with `make`